EnglishEnglish

 • and long-term contamination on surfaces

 A surface path can become more conductive over time, especially in dirty environments.
-In one early build, I routed conductors too close over an insulating support block and assumed “looks okay” was enough.
-It wasn’t my worst failure, but it was poor practice.
+In one early build, conductors were routed too close over an insulating support block on the basis that it “looked okay.”
+That is not a design method.

 • terminal spacing,